Federal vs private student loan repayment options

 Choosing your private student loan repayment option

-When you apply for a Sallie Mae Smart Option Student Loan, or graduate student loans like the MBA Loan, Health Professions Graduate loan, and Dental and Medical School loan, you can generally choose one of three in-school options to pay back your loan:
+When you apply for a Sallie Mae Smart Option Student Loan®, or a graduate student loan like the Graduate School LoanSM, MBA LoanSM, Health Professions Graduate LoanSM, Law School LoanSM, Medical School LoanSM, or Dental School LoanSM you can choose one of three in-school options to pay back your loan:

 - Deferred repayment: Make no scheduled loan payments while you’re in school and in your separation or grace period.

-- Fixed repayment: Pay $25 every month you’re in school and during your separation period.
+- Fixed repayment: Pay a fixed amount every month you're in school and in grace.

 - Interest repayment: Pay interest every month you’re in school and during your separation period.